top of page

 the toxic impact of sargassum infestations on marine life in Half Moon Bay and on our local economy.

-After consulting with scientists & engineers (and after researching a wide range of mitigation technologies), project founders concluded that the best solution would be the purchase & installation of a commercial grade sargassum barrier outside the reef of Half Moon Bay.
-As long as this barrier reduced the amount of incoming sargassum by at least 70%, they projected that beachfront property owners would be able to affordably manage the remaining 30% that would still wash up on the shore.
+After consulting with scientists & engineers (and after researching a wide range of mitigation technologies), project founders concluded that the best solution would be the purchase & installation of a commercial grade dflection sargassum PLUS a commitment on the part of beachfront property owners to deply in-house maintenance staff to do DAILY beach cleaning of any incoming "Residual Sargassum" that makes it past the barrier.
+(As long as the barrier deflected at least 70% of incoming sargassum away from the bay, they projected that beachfront property owners would be able to affordably manage the remaining 30% of "Residual Sargassum" that would still wash up on the shore.)

 Ongoing community support for the HMB Sargassum Project demonstrates a commitment to protecting our reef, our beaches and our local economy from the ravages of sargassum infestations.
 Together we can create a "Sargassum Free Zone" in our beloved Akumal Norte!
 For more information, please visit: